IGETheCoder/Strang/README.md

 ''''LEGAL""
 ""''"'LEGAL"''"'"
 ```
- - But if the amout of quotes are mismatched, it is an illegal string definition.
+ - But if the amount of quotes are mismatched, it is an illegal string definition.
 ```
 "ILLEGAL'
 "ILLEGAL"'
 ```

 Even no quotation marks!
 But only when assigning to a variable.
-All whitespace before the first character are ommited.
+All whitespace before the first character are omitted.
 ```
 let string `= I HAVE NO STRINGS ON ME!;
 ?string; //I HAVE NO STRINGS ON ME!